SilverGeekPanda/Datadog_Screenshots/testmd.md

 ### Bonus question
 * Can you change the collection interval without modifying the Python check file you created?

-Actually, the usual way to change the collection interval is to edit the config file associated to the python file as demonstrated before.
+Actually, the usual way to change the collection interval is to edit the config file associated with the python file as demonstrated before.
 But I think we can do it in a tricky way.
 In fact, we could directly edit the AgentCheck class and set the default collection interval to the expected value.
 But that's mean it will be changed for every custom Agent Check we will write.
 So we need to be sure it will be worth it.

 ## 2 - Vizualizing Data
-Here is the python script ``` createTimeboard.py ``` wrote to create a Timeboard answering thoses three intructions:
+Here is the python script ``` createTimeboard.py ``` wrote to create a Timeboard answering those three instructions:
 * Your custom metric scoped over your host.
-* Any metric from the Integration on your Database with the anomaly function applied.
+* Any metric from the Integration of your Database with the anomaly function applied.
-* Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+* Your custom metric with the roll-up function applied, to sum up all the points for the past hour into one bucket

 ```python